Education and Social Work Menu

 Requirements after admission to the ECE program

-Acceptance to the ECE program is not deemed final until the required documents below have been sumitted prior to the commencement of the program.
+Acceptance to the ECE program is not deemed final until the required documents below have been submitted.

-- 25 hours of volunteer and/or work experience in a licensed group program (full day or half day) under the supervision of a certified Early Childhood Educator.
-Please submit the form below to firstname.lastname@example.org when completed.
+- Details of 25 hours of volunteer and/or work experience in a licensed group daycare program (full day or half day) under the supervision of a certified Early Childhood Educator.

-Each semester of the program has five courses (16 credits) per semester.
+Each full-time semester has five courses (16 credits) per semester.
 You can estimate your program tuition and fees here.
 Tuition and fees are subject to a 2% increase each year.

 Part time Students